ZIMMERMAN ART GALLERY

 Paul Dibble

-Paul Dibble is a well known sculptor, both nationally and further abroad.
+The sculptures of Paul Dibble (1943 - 2023) are well known both nationally and further abroad.

 In the 1970s Paul taught art in various secondary schools, before taking up a teaching position at Massey University in Palmerston North.
 By the year 2000, Paul left teaching to begin working fulltime in his own studio.

-Paul is involved in all aspects of his studio practice, working with a small team, in a time where many other sculptors contract out the manufacture of their work to other businesses.
+Paul was involved in all aspects of his studio practice, working with a small team, in a time where many other sculptors contracted out the manufacture of their work to other businesses.

-Paul has maintained a consistent exhibition schedule in New Zealand, with work also appearing in several overseas Art Fairs and exhibitions.
-He is now represented by leading galleries in New Zealand and Australia, and has produced a number of significant commissions.
-Paul has received high acclaim for his significant work for the New Zealand Memorial in London’s Hyde Park Corner.
+Paul maintained a consistent exhibition schedule in New Zealand, with work also appearing in several overseas Art Fairs and exhibitions.
+Represented by leading galleries, he produced a number of significant commissions, including his significant work for the New Zealand Memorial in London’s Hyde Park Corner.